fxgiraldo/clima-dycore.jl/README.md

 # clima-dycore.jl
 Julia based common dynamical core for CLIMA.

+### Status
+This is a first experiment in how a CLIMA git setup might look.

+### Versioning
+What versioing shall we use - major.minor.maintenance tags?